 Use of appropriate information technology and techniques:

-- is proficient in the use, setup and maintenance of survey equipment including GPS.
+- Is proficient in the use, setup and maintenance of field equipment including remote services.

 Understanding of environmental values, current principles and frameworks:

-- has an intrinsic regard for the environment and wildlife.
+- Has an intrinsic regard for the environment, natural processes and wildlife.

-- understands the cultural context of ecology i.e. why are things particularly important?
+- Understands the cultural context of ecology i.e. why are things particularly important.
+Consideration of indigenous cultural values and philosophies and how these are linked to ecology practice.

-- understands key principles of ecological theory e.g.: Source-sink models, Population and community ecology.
+- understands key principles of ecological theory e.g.: Source-sink models, population and community ecology, hysterisis and tipping points.

 Analysis and assessment